Vegan Teriyaki Sauce

 Easy Vegan Teriyaki Sauce

-Vegan teriyaki sauce is simple to make and is packed with sweet, umami-rich flavors.
-Use it in a variety of different recipes as a marinade, sauce, or dip.
+Vegan teriyaki sauce is simple to make yet packed with sweet, umami-rich flavors.
+It's perfect for a variety of recipes, from marinades to sauces and dips.

 5 from 13 votes